Search our database of grants projects funded since 2010. Grants can be searched by keyword, type and year.

 A mock trial during Law Week 2016 based upon an unexpected death of a hospital patient.
 The inquest will include a coroner, counsel, instructing solicitors and witnesses, and will allow for discussion and audience participation.

-An entertaining and informative public event at the Wheeler Centre where a panel of high-profile comedians and lawyers take a look at laws that warrant debate and challenge.
+An entertaining and informative public event held at the Wheeler Centre where a panel of high-profile comedians and lawyers discussed and debated ridiculous laws.